benaug/SPIM/README.md

  No longer maintained, here for reproducibility reasons.
 Use nimble samplers also on github.

-Note, the spatial mark-resight samplers in this package do not correctly handle "marked but not identfied" and "unknown mark status" samples.
+Note, the spatial mark-resight samplers in this package do not correctly handle "marked but not identified" and "unknown mark status" samples.
+Samplers on github are correct.

-I will upload nimble samplers that handle all sample types in SMR at some point.
+#4/26/24 Disclaimer: Do not use bernoulli observation model for catSPIM or SMR, the y/ID update isn't correct.
+(The bernoulli obsmod is correct in 2-flank SPIM).
+A correct version for catSPIM is available in nimble here: https://github.com/benaug/categorical-SPIM.